 Risk Factors for Urinary Incontinence

-Stress incontinence is more common in women, both because of normal anatomy, and because of other life events that are unique to women, such as pregnancy, childbirth, and menopause that increase the risk of stress UI.
+Stress incontinence is more common in women, both because of normal anatomy, and because of other life events that are unique to women, such as pregnancy, childbirth, and menopause.
 In men, prostate gland problems can cause urge and rarely overflow incontinence.

 With aging, bladder spasms that the brain cannot control become more common.